 The ONRSR Portal can currently be used to:

-The ability to submit notifications of change is anticipated to be available in May.
+The ability to submit notifications of change is anticipated to be available from September 2018.

 The ONRSR Portal is the preferred means for submitting information for the above reporting requirements.
 The submission of information via the ONRSR Portal satisfies the submission of information in the manner and form (in reference to the National Rail Safety Law National Regulations 2012) that: